epsagon/kinesis-autoscaler/README.md

 ## Introduction

-AWS Kinesis data streams doesn't have native autoscaling support.
+AWS Kinesis data streams service doesn't have native autoscaling support.
 This solution purpose is to fill that need by automatically handling the scaling of Kinesis data streams in order to prevent data loss, avoid manual developer intervention and save cost.

 ## Solution Architecture